Science Team

 What are your favorite things to do outside of work?

-Cycling, hiking, exploring world's deserts and mountains, whenever I can steal a few free moments.
+Biking, hiking and exploring world's deserts and mountains, whenever I can steal a few free moments.

 + Mehdi Benna: